Kennedy-Lab-UW/Duplex-Sequencing/README.md

     *PE_BASH_MAKER.py* is a script that outputs a bash script that will execute, in order, all the steps in the data processing pipeline that are needed to obtain the final DCS reads.

     Run *PE_BASH_MAKER.py*, making sure to input the correct read length (option --rlength), using the syntax shown below.
-Although it is recommended that all non-optional inputs be provided, the only inputs that are truely required are --ref, --r1src, and --r2src.
+Although it is recommended that all non-optional inputs be provided, the only inputs that are truely required are --ref, --r1src, --r2src, and --runIdentifier.
+Note that read_type s will not work with the default bash template.

-           PE_BASH_MAKER.py [-h] [--ref REF] [--r1src R1SRC] [--r2src R2SRC]
+usage: PE_BASH_MAKER.py [-h] --ref REF --r1src R1SRC --r2src R2SRC
                         [--min MINMEM] [--max MAXMEM] [--cut CUTOFF]
                         [--Ncut NCUT] [--rlength RLENGTH] [--blength BLENGTH]
                         [--slength SLENGTH] [--progInd PROGIND]
-                            [--read_type READ_TYPE] [--isize ISIZE] [--absolute]
+                        [--read_type READ_TYPE] [--isize ISIZE] [--filt FILT]
-                            [--parallel] [--filt FILT]

-          Arguments:
-           -h, --help            show this help message and exit
-           --ref REF             .FASTA file containing the reference genome
-           --r1src R1SRC         .fq file containing the raw read1 data
-           --r2src R2SRC         .fq file containing the raw read2 data
-           --min MINMEM          Minimum members for SSCS consensus [3]
-           --max MAXMEM          Maximum members for SSCS consensus [1000]
-           --cut CUTOFF          Mimimum percent matching for base choice in SSCS
+                        --runIdentifier RUNID [--repFilt REPFILT]
+                        [--template TEMPLATE]

+optional arguments:
+  -h, --help            show this help message and exit --ref REF             .FASTA file containing the reference genome --r1src R1SRC         .fq file containing the raw read1 data --r2src R2SRC         .fq file containing the raw read2 data --min MINMEM          Minimum members for SSCS consensus [3] --max MAXMEM          Maximum members for SSCS consensus [1000] --cut CUTOFF          Mimimum percent matching for base choice in SSCS
                         consensus [0.8]
-           --Ncut NCUT           Maxumum percent N's allowed [0.1]
-           --rlength RLENGTH     Length of a single read [101]
-           --blength BLENGTH     Length of the barcode sequence on a unprocessed single
+  --Ncut NCUT           Maxumum percent N's allowed [0.1] --rlength RLENGTH     Length of a single read [101] --blength BLENGTH     Length of the barcode sequence on a unprocessed single
                         read.
 [12]
   --slength SLENGTH     Length of the spacer sequence in a unprocessed single
                         read.
   --progInd PROGIND     How often you want to be told what a program is doing
                         [1000000]
   --read_type READ_TYPE
                         A string specifying which types of read to consider.
                         Read types: n: Neither read 1 or read 2 mapped. m:
-                		 Either read 1 or read 2 mapped, but not both. p: Both
-                		 read 1 and read 2 mapped, not a propper pair. d: Both
-                		 read 1 and read 2 mapped, propper pair. s: Single
-                		 ended reads. ['dpm']
+                        Either read 1 or read 2 mapped, but not both. p: Both read 1 and read 2 mapped, not a propper pair. d: Both read 1 and read 2 mapped, propper pair. s: Single ended reads. ['dpm']
-           --isize ISIZE         Optional: Maximum distance between read pairs [-1]
-           --absolute            Optional: Treat the program path as an absolute path
-           --parallel            Optional: Perform the alignments of both reads in
-                        	 parallel.
-This is faster but requires more memory
-                        	 (minimum 16 GB recommended).
-           --filt FILT           A string indicating which filters should be
+  --isize ISIZE         Optional: Maximum distance between read pairs [-1] --filt FILT           A string indicating which filters should be
                         implemented.
 Filters: s: Filter out softclipped reads.
-                		 o: Filter out overlapping reads. n: Filter out reads
-                		 with too many Ns. h: Filter reads based on hamming
+                        o: Filter out overlapping reads. n: Filter out reads with too many Ns. ['osn'] --runIdentifier RUNID
-                		 distance for derived families. ['os']
+                        An identifier for this particular sample and sequencing run.
+  --repFilt REPFILT     Remove tags with homomeric runs of nucleotides of
+                        length x.
+  --template TEMPLATE   Template to use with bash maker.
+If not specified,
+                        defaults to bash_template.sh.

     Run the bash script from the command line with:

     ```bash
-    bash scriptname.sh 3>&1 1>&2 2>&3 | tee -a log.txt
+    bash runIdentifier.script.sh 3>&1 1>&2 2>&3 | tee -a runIdentifier.se.log.txt
     ```

-    where scriptname.sh is the newly-created bash script (.sh file), and log.txt is the desired name of your log file.
+    where runIdentifier is the run identifier you fed to the bash maker.
 This should run the rest of the process through to an output paired-end BAM file, copying the contents of stderr to a log file for documentation and reporting purposes.

     Note: Do not run the bash script in a folder containing pre-existing SAM files, as it will delete them.